elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 ### 3.3.4 Adding Images and Links

 Everynow and then you may need to provide a link in your literate document.
 You can provide links in basic Markdown in two ways.
-The first one we demonstrate are called _inline_links: here you provide the text of the link in square brackets (`[]`) and the link itself follows in paranthesis.
+The first one we demonstrate are called _inline_links: here you provide the text of the link in square brackets (++bracket-left++ ++bracket-right++`) and the link itself follows in paranthesis.

 !!! example "Inline links"